CazYokoyama/Open-Glider-Network-Groundstation/README.md

 	- we still need some hardware
 * send APRS messages over LoraWan
 * send Fanet weather data
+* Plutonium battery for a life of 100 years

 ## Known bugs / Missing features
 * SNR calculation not correct